biruk-bereka/Weather-Application/Readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank my partners.
+I would like to thank Nelson Sakwa for the Original design idea [on Behance](https://www.behance.net/sakwadesignstudio).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>